javier32rojas040506/CNYT/README.md

 ```
 (real, imagimary) ----> (5, 7) ----> 5 + 7i
 ```
-_for matrix an vectors structure are_
+_For matrix an vectors structure are_
 ```
 [[complex],[complex],[complex],[complex]]
 ```